Master Class Information

 WHAT IS A MASTER CLASS COURSE?

-- Materials – fabrics and threads appropriate to the technique.
+- Understanding of materials: fabrics and threads appropriate to the technique.

 - Aspects of design, sufficient to allow the students to design their samplers and major pieces.